syyePhenomenol/HollowKnight.MapModS/README.md

     - "Pin Style" `CTRL-4`: Toggle the style of the Pins
     - "Pin Size" `CTRL-5`: Toggle the size of the Pins
     - "Mode": Toggle the map mode
-    - "Customize Pins": Open/close a panel with a toggle for each spoiler item pool
+    - "Customize Pins": Open/close a panel with a toggle for each pool.
+You can control whether the pool toggles are grouped by location, or by item (spoiler).

 - The mod currently has four main modes:
    - "Transition": For transition rando runs only